hyundai-robotics/doc-arc-weld/8_Application_function/3_Arc_sensing/3_3_arcsen_calibration.md

 #### Step 3.

-As shown in the figure above, set the entry step to approach from the opposite direction of the imaginary wall.
-Teach the starting point and end point with an gap to 60 cm. <br>
-During this process, ensure that the torch's working angle(Roll angle) is maintained at 45 degrees.

 Create an entry step to approach from the opposite direction of the virtual wall as shown in the figure above, and teach the starting and ending points with a 60 cm gap between them.
-In this case, keep the torch working angle (roll angle) consistent within the range of 30 to 45 degrees.
+In this case, keep the torch working angle (Roll angle) consistent within the range of 30 to 45 degrees.

 #### Step 4.